ShellRechargeSolutionsEU/e-clearing-client_ochp-1.2/README.md

 Client for [www.e-clearing.net](http://www.e-clearing.net) written in Scala

+## WARNING

+This library only supports OCHP 1.2.
+Newer versions of OCHP will be supported in [ochp-client](https://github.com/thenewmotion/ochp-client).

 ## Includes

 * Open Clearing House Protocol v1.2 generated client and bean classes with help of [cxf](http://cxf.apache.org)